VirtuslabWorkshops/terraform-workshop/lab04new/README.md

 Terraform keeps information about effect of its work in `state`.
 In this scenario you will create resources manually and then map them with configuration files.
-After that you will remove resource from `state` but not not from cloud.
+After that you will remove resource from `state` and apply configuration.

 Key points:
 - effectively this is text file which helds information about objects managed by Terraform